BryanSchuetz/dai/cabo-verde-preparation-comprehensive-field-operations-manual-and-completing.md

 ---
-title: Cape Verde Land
+title: Cabo Verde Land
 date: 2016-01-21 22:40:00 Z
-summary: The Cape Verde Land project provides direct support for public outreach, adjudication, parcel mapping, data capture, processing of information and records for the purpose of land registration.
+summary: The Cabo Verde Land project provides direct support for public outreach, adjudication, parcel mapping, data capture, processing of information and records for the purpose of land registration.
 start: 2014